 Our family vacations tend toward the more laid back.
 We are a sit-on-the-beach and relax kind of family rather than a sightseeing clan.
 Our trip to Hawaii was no exception.
 Pre-trip we did outline some cool things to see and do, but our intention was to Live Like A Local for three weeks in the paradise that is Hawaii.
-The only big activity that we planned was driving the Road to Hana.
+The only big activity that we planned made us both excited and nervous.
+We had plans to Drive the Road To Hana with kids.

 hover over image to pin for later.